antrea-io/antrea/docs/multicluster/user-guide.md

     enableGateway: true
     namespace: "" # Change to the Namespace where antrea-mc-controller is deployed.
 ```

+In order for Multi-cluster features to work, it is necessary for `enableGateway` to be set to true by
+the user, except when Pod-to-Pod direct connectivity already exists (e.g., provided by the cloud provider)
+and `endpointIPType` is configured as `PodIP`.
+Details can be found in [Multi-cluster Services](#multi-cluster-service).
+Please note that [Multi-cluster NetworkPolicy](#multi-cluster-networkpolicy) always requires
+Gateway.

 Prior to Antrea v1.11.0, Multi-cluster Gateway only works with Antrea `encap` traffic
 mode, and all member clusters in a ClusterSet must use the same tunnel type.
 Since